fullctl/docs.fullctl.com/docs/ixctl/Add-A-Routeserver.md

 Select the Exchange to which a route server will be added from the header menu.
    ![](img/addmember.png)

-Next, click on the Add Route server button.
+Next, click on the Add Route Server button.
    ![](img/addrouteserver.png)

 Enter the route server information and click Save.